 Hollow frogs are designed to sit on-top of the water, with two hooks facing upward and away from the vegetation.
 This profile ensures that you can throw your frog almost anywhere on the water and not have to think about getting snagged.

 However, with this profile, hooksets become more difficult.
-We require the bass to really engulf the bait, and setting the roof of the mouth if often your best bet in getting a clean, direct hookset.
+We require the bass to really engulf the bait and setting the roof of the mouth will always be your best bet in getting a clean, direct hookset.